 Leave uncovered to prevent the pasta from getting mushy.
 It will also help caramelize the top and give a great contrast to this creamy dish.

-- Cook your mac and cheese on top of your grill over indirect heat for 30 minutes or until bubbly and the cheese is melted on top.
+If you don't have a smoker, there's a couple options.
+First, use smoked cheeses to help achieve the smokey flavor you're looking for.
+Smoked Gouda, Smoked Cheddar, or Smoked Gruyere are great choices.
+Another option is cooking your mac and cheese on top of your grill over indirect heat for 30 minutes or until bubbly and the cheese is melted.

 Freezing